stalyatech/upython-docs/stalya/tutorial/reset.rst

 Safe mode and factory reset
 ===========================

-If something goes wrong with your stalya, don't panic!
-It is almost impossible for you to break the stalya by programming the wrong thing.
+If something goes wrong with your simpleRTK, don't panic!
+It is almost impossible for you to break the simpleRTK by programming the wrong thing.

 The first thing to try is to enter safe mode: this temporarily skips execution of ``boot.py`` and ``main.py`` and gives default USB settings.